caoying2024-hue/peptide/README.md

-# MHCII-peptide :Evolutionary Information-Guided Deep Learning and Monte Carlo Simulation Annealing for MHCII Peptide Design
+# Evolutionary Information-Guided Deep Learning and Monte Carlo Simulation Annealing for MHCII Binding Peptide Design

 ## Introduction
 It is a computational framework for short peptide design targeting MHCII molecules.